 Barbecuing has hit mainstream TV and is no longer just being relegated to the cookery channels.
 You can buy pulled pork ready meals in supermarkets.
 KFC has a pulled chicken burger.
 Michelin starred chefs have BBQs in their kitchens.
 There are a growing number of high quality barbecue and smoking restaurants in the UK.
-Barbecue festivals are becoming big business – just take a look at Grillstock as an example.
+Barbecue festivals are becoming big business.

 So my question is, why are Garden Centres not cashing in and making the most of this growing market?
 Garden Centres are perfectly placed for promoting and selling outdoor cooking – they have the available outdoor space and the public automatically think of garden centres when looking for barbecues.